smoores-dev/storyteller/docs/docs/intro/getting-started.md

 ## How to run the Storyteller alignment server

-The Storyteller alignment server (also referred to as the “backend server” or the “web server”) is published as a Docker image on the GitLab Container Registry.
+The Storyteller server (also referred to as the “backend server” or the “web server”) is published as a Docker image on the GitLab Container Registry.
 You can manually use the Docker command line interface to pull the image, create a container, and start it with a command like the following:

 ```bash
 # Storyteller requires a secret key for authentication